on all orders over $100

 There are several references in the old Viking poems, including from the Poetic Edda that confirm that Tyr was one of the gods of war, along with Odin and Thor.
 This was also confirmed by the Roman sources when they compared him the their own god of war, Mars.

 Aside from his role as a warrior there was also some evidence of Tyr's role as an enforcer of the law and upholder of justice.
-There was one saga in the Poetic Eddas, known as the Lokasenna, where the Gods are having a feast and Loki taunts Tyr by stating that 'it will be difficult for him to be the right hand of justice' since Tyr only had one hand, however this also gives us some insight into his role in society.
+There was one saga in the Poetic Eddas, known as the Lokasenna, where the Gods are having a feast and Loki taunted Tyr by stating that 'it will be difficult for him to be the right hand of justice' since Tyr only had one hand.
+This gives us some insight into his role in society, due to the context Loki was setting in his joke that implies that Tyr's role in society.

 It is theorised by many Norse scholars that Tyr, along with many others, may have been a son of Odin.
 In the Prose Edda Snorri Sturluson described him as being the 'God of battles and son of Odin'.